 Without access to the tools and your agent’s marketing expertise, your buyer pool – and your home’s selling potential – is limited.

 4. A Real Estate Expert Will Read – and Understand – the Fine Print

 Today, more disclosures and regulations are mandatory when selling a house.
 That means the number of legal documents you’ll need to juggle is growing.
-That’s why Investopedia says:
+NAR explains it like this:

-A real estate professional knows exactly what needs to happen, what all the paperwork means, and how to work through it efficiently.
+A real estate professional knows exactly what all the fine print means and how to work through it efficiently.
 They’ll help you review the documents and avoid any costly missteps that could occur if you try to handle them on your own.

-If you sell without a professional, you’ll also be solely responsible for all the negotiations.
+In today’s market, buyers are also regaining some negotiation power as bidding wars ease.
+If you sell without a professional, you’ll also be responsible for any back-and-forth.
 That means you’ll have to coordinate with:

 - The buyer, who wants the best deal possible

 - The buyer’s agent, who will use their expertise to advocate for the buyer